urbanriskmap/cognicity-api-docs/source/includes/data_api/_cards.md

 ## Cards

 Report cards for diaster events issued via social media chatbots.
+Report cards are the mechanism by which users can submit hazard reports.
+Cards are issued using a one-time-link based on a globally unique identifier (GUID) and can only be used to submit one hazard report.
+Subsequent hazard reports may be submitted by the user requesting a new card.

 The card flow is as follows: